LazySheeeeep/2D-Rasterizer/README.md

 #### rasterizer.h

-This file contains the implementation of the `Rasterizer` class, which provides methods for drawing lines, circles, and patterns based on the Bresenham line and circle drawing algorithms.
+This file contains the definition of the `Rasterizer` class, which declares methods for drawing lines, circles, and patterns based on the Bresenham line and circle drawing algorithms.
 The class also includes functions for clearing the frame buffer and obtaining the frame buffer contents.

 #### rasterizer.cpp